BITSS-OPA/opa-deworming/code/05_final_opa.md

 ### Assessing computational reproducibiliy of original results

 The second approach does not report benefits and costs separatedly.[make sure we reference above that this is the case without externalities, and that we discuss that they also estimate effects on consumtion].
 With all these elements the main result from the original analysis that is comparable with the results discussed here is a NPV of 499.72 (table A13, column 3, and row 6) This result corresponds to a social internal rate of return of 40.7% located as an inline result in the paper - also in Figure 1 - and in the appendix at table A12, column 3, and row 9).

-40.7 IRR with NPV of 230.71
-The original anlaysis focus
-The main 40.7%
+Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435% respectively without rounding).

 1 - record this number in research params db.
 2 - obtain the same values.